MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-overview.md

 The following steps are illustrated in the *inventory to deliver* end-to-end business process flow diagram.

-1. *inventory to deliver* end-to-end process
+1. *Inventory to deliver* end-to-end process

-    1. Define and manage warehouse operations
+    1. *Manage warehouse operations*
-    2. Manage inventory quality
+    2. *Manage inventory quality*
-    3. Manage inventory costs
+    3. *Manage inventory costs*
-    4. Record and control costs
+    4. *Record and control costs*
-    5. Report to report
+    5. *Report to report*
     6. End

-2. Project to profit end-to-end process
+2. *Project to profit* end-to-end process

     Parallel branches from *Project to profit* connect to *Source to pay*, *Plan to produce*, *Order to cash*, and *Service to cash*.

-3. Product and service lifecycle management
+3. *Design to retire* end-to-end process

-    The diagram doesn't illustrate connections, but product and service lifecycle management is also an upstream process for the *Produce to pay*, *Plan to produce*, *Order to cash*, and *Service to cash* business processes.
+    The diagram doesn't illustrate connections, but *Design to retire* is also an upstream process for the *Source to pay*, *Plan to produce*, *Order to cash*, and *Service to cash* business processes.

-4. Source to pay end-to-end process
+4. *Source to pay* end-to-end process

-    1. Manage inbound freight and transportation
+    1. *Manage freight and transportation*

-        1. Process inbound goods
+        1. *Process inbound goods*

-        2. Control vendor management inventory
+        2. *Track supplier managed inventory and consignment inventory*

-    2. Manage inventory quality
+    2. *Manage inventory quality*

-    3. Manage inventory costs
+    3. *Manage inventory costs*

-    4. Record and control costs
+    4. *Record and control costs*

-    5. Record to report
+    5. *Record to report*

     6. End

-5. Plan to produce end-to-end process
+5. *Plan to produce* end-to-end process

-    1. Process inbound goods
+    1. *Process inbound goods*

-    2. Process outbound goods
+    2. *Process outbound goods*

-    3. Manage outbound freight and transportation
+    3. *Manage freight and transportation*

-    4. Manage inventory quality
+    4. *Manage inventory quality*

-    5. Manage inventory costs
+    5. *Manage inventory costs*

     6. Record and control costs